• Skip to primary navigation

 Don’t you just love how cute everything is at Easter time?
 All those fuzzy little baby chicks, ducks, and bunnies are just so adorable and they are even sweeter when they are made of chocolate.
 One of my oldest and most cherished candy molds is of a chicken hatching from an egg.

 Using this mold, I create the single most popular Easter chocolate that I sell.
-So when I went about designing a chocolate dipped rice krispies treat for Easter, I knew I wanted to make a hatching chick.
-I just didn’t know exactly where my decorating would take me.
+So when I went about designing a chocolate-dipped rice krispies treat for Easter, I knew I wanted to make a hatching chick.
+I just didn't know exactly where my decorating would take me.

-I started with a basic yellow chick (an egg shaped rice krispies treat dipped in yellow candy coating) that had a cracked shell, two little eyes, and a bright orange beak.
 Then I began to embellish.
 Some chicks got wings, others got a tuft of hair or head feathers.
-Most had plain white shells, but a few look like they are hatching from a decorated Easter egg.
-White modeling chocolate is used to create the decorations and you can decided just how elaborate those decorations will be.
-Let your imagination run wild.
+Most had plain white shells, but a few looked like they were hatching from a decorated Easter egg.

 Easter Hatching Chicks Rice Krispies Treat Pops